Australian thrash metal: 1990s

 After the rise of grunge music and more groove metal styled bands like Machine Head and Pantera entering the fore, the Australian thrash metal scene soon imploded with most of the bands either breaking up, or re-inventing their musical style.
-Newer bands like Segression and Cryogenic would begin to gain notice in the mid-1990s incorporating these thrash-influenced groove metal sounds.
+Newer bands like Allegiance, Segression and Cryogenic would begin to gain notice in the mid-1990s incorporating these thrash-influenced groove metal sounds.

 However, more extreme acts incorporating elements of thrash metal mixed with elements of death metal and black metal were also on the rise during the late 1980s and early 1990s, the earliest of which being Sydney's Sadistik Exekution from Melbourne.
 Sadistik Exekution gained notoriety throughout the 1990s for their chaotic death metal style and nihilistic on-stage behaviour.
 Corpse Molestation would later transform into the black metal band Bestial Warlust.
 After Bestial Warlust came to an end, the former members would embark on their own projects – Abominator, Gospel of the Horns, and Deströyer 666.
 Deströyer 666 and Gospel of the Horns would become the leading purveyors of the Australian blackened thrash movement.
 Australia's underground metal scene is probably best known for this movement today, with all of the bands finding healthy audiences overseas and locally in the heavy metal underground and some of the bands making frequent visits overseas, with Deströyer 666 eventually moving to Europe in 2001.